-

 Bennetts Tree Kangaroo (bennettianus Dendrolagus) is one of two species of tree kangaroo to be found in Australia.
 This reclusive kangaroo may be spotted in trees along the Shipton’s Flat Road and Mungumby Creek area.

-Nature, Adventure & Discovery
+Located in What To Do / Nature, Adventure & Discovery / Wildlife

 Cedar Bay National Park